Skip to content

 Queue #8

-(Reserved) Executes function tasks for Data Platform threshold detection, metric generation, etc. 5 Scale when the number of ordinary monitors is large
+(Reserved) Executes Data Platform threshold detection and other general monitor, metric generation related tasks 5 Scale when having a large number of general monitors

 worker-9